The ultimate guide to your Confluence AI copilot in 2026

 The eesel AI dashboard showing one-click integrations with tools like Confluence, Zendesk, and Slack.::

-• You’re in complete control: Unlike a simple search copilot, an eesel AI agent is fully customizable.
-You can use a simple prompt editor to shape its personality and tone of voice.
-Most importantly, you can define the real actions it can take, like escalating tickets to the right team, applying tags, or even looking up order information using API calls.
+• Complete customization: You can use a simple prompt editor to shape the agent's personality.
+Most importantly, you can define the real actions it can take, such as updating tickets or looking up order information via API, all while using Confluence as its primary knowledge base.

 A risk-free simulation mode in eesel AI to test the Confluence AI copilot agent on past support tickets.::